paynl/magento2-graphql/README.md

 # Mutations

 - **paynlStartTransaction**</br>
+  <mark>This function is deprecated, but remains available to keep the old way of starting a transaction through GrapQL working</br>
+  For the new way please use Magento's PlaceOrder Mutation.</mark></br>
   Start a transaction based on the Magento2 order-ID.
 This will return a URL with the PAY. transaction.<br/>
   This mutation expects `order_id` and optionally `return_url`.
 It will return type [#PaynlStartTransactionOutput](#paynlstarttransactionoutput)